Dre Campbell Farm

 This is a plain and simple act of planting certain crops together to reap the benefits of their symbiotic relationship.

 One of the most sensible things you can do for your garden is to companion plant with marigolds.
-These flowers produce a chemical that deters tomato hornworms and other garden pests.
+These flowers produce a strong scent that can deter tomato hornworm moths and other garden pests.

-You can also try planting basil, which is another plant that these green worms on tomato plants don’t like.
+You can also try planting basil, which is a plant that these green worms on tomato plants don’t like.
 Other plants that repel tomato hornworms include dill, nasturtiums, chamomile, and borage.

 5. Trap Crops

-You can plant trap crops around the perimeter of your garden or wherever you see signs of these horned caterpillars.
-These plants keep certain critters away from your main crops.
+You can plant trap crops around the perimeter of your garden or wherever you see signs of these caterpillars.
+These plants help keep certain critters away from your main crops.

 The best trap crop for tomato hornworms is flowering tobacco plants.
-The hornworms are attracted to flowering tobacco plants and will leave your tomatoes alone.
+The hornworms are attracted to flowering tobacco plants and will leave your tomatoes and other crops alone.

 6. Crop Rotation